-One of the main expenses for couples on their wedding day is the cost of food.
+One of the main expenses for couples getting married is the cost of food.
 A budget trend in modern weddings in Australia is to ask guests to pay for their own wedding meal.
 Traditionally, asking guests to pay for their meals has been seen as taboo.
 However, wedding planners and budget-conscious couples are keen to offset wedding costs and are getting creative in their “pay for your own meal” invitation wording.

 Should Guests Pay for their Own Meals?